 Jeffrey Skidmore conductor

-We return to the glorious Douai Abbey to celebrate Newbury Spring Festival‘s 40th anniversary with a programme of 40-part music from both Elizabethan ages.
+We return to the glorious Douai Abbey to celebrate the 40th anniversary of Newbury Spring Festival with a programme of 40-part music from both Elizabethan ages.
 There are two works specially written for Ex Cathedra, and the iconic model, Tallis’s soaring, uplifting, remarkable, truly monumental Spem in alium.

 ‘The Birmingham-based choir Ex Cathedra shines like a beacon on the British musical scene… with a polished intensity of which few other English choirs are capable… Fabulous though it was to hear both versions, Latin and English, of Tallis’s Spem in alium (Sing and glorify), sung with the choir’s usual brilliance and perfect intonation, the triumph of this concert was written for Ex Cathedra by Alec Roth…’ (Church Times)